-The biggest mistakes you can make when exfoliating is scrubbing too hard.
+The biggest mistake you can make when exfoliating is scrubbing too hard.
 You want to gently rub the exfoliator in circles into your skin, not scrubbing your skin off!
-Doing so will cause redness, and could make sensitive skin hurt.
+Doing so will cause redness and could make sensitive skin hurt.
 Use the following steps to get the best, smoothly polished skin, without redness or soreness.

 - Step into a warm (not too hot) shower and get wet.

 - Use a small amount of exfoliator and start on your feet, rubbing the exfoliating solution in circles on the soles of your feet.
-Work your way up, paying special attention to your knees, hip bones, your hands, and your elbows, where more dead skin builds-up.
+Work your way up, paying special attention to your knees, hip bones, hands, and your elbows, where more dead skin builds up.

 - Rise off with warm water, again, not hot.

 If you have very oily skin, you can exfoliate up to three times per week.
 If you have normal or dry skin, consider once or twice per week, and moisturize your skin every day.

 Taking care of your skin in between exfoliation is important for maintaining healthy skin.
 If you're using an exfoliator without a built-in moisturizer, you'll want to moisturize immediately afterwards.
 If it has a built-in moisturizer, you can decide if you want to add additional moisturizer based on your skin.
 If you have oily skin, steer clear, if you have normal skin, it's up to you, and if you have dry skin, more moisturizer is always better.
 If you use a firming or anti-wrinkle cream, your skin will absorb it better-following exfoliation.